Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

-There is also a penalty if the Verifier $V$ rejects on any of its computations.
-The left-most particle encodes the result of the verifier computations.
-The symbol will be $\sigma_R$ if any of the verifier computations ended in a reject state.
-We wish to penalize rejecting computations.
+There is another penalty if the Verifier $V$ rejects on any of its computations which is also checked by the $4$-pointer $\arrLfour$.
+Track $5$ of the left-most particle encodes the result of the verifier computations.
+The symbol will be $\sigma_R$ if any of the verifier computations ended in a reject state, and we wish to penalize rejecting computations.
+The following rules apply to Tracks $1$ and $5$:

 Finally, there is a penalty even for correct computations and clock configurations for every cycle for Tracks $1$, $2$, and $3$.
 This cost is incurred whenever the left-moving $4$-pointer reaches the left end of the chain and the Tracks $2$ and $3$ pointers are also at the left end of the chain.
+This condition occurs exactly once in each cycle.
 The rule below applies to Tracks $1$, $2$, and $3$:

-Note that $h_{final}$ adds a penalty of $1/2$ to two consecutive clock states.
+Note that $h_{final}$ adds a penalty of $1/2$ to two consecutive clock states in every block.
 The final $2$-particle Hamiltonain term is:

 For each of these terms $h_*$, we will use $H_{N,*}$ to refer to the Hamiltonian on a chain of length $N$ obtained by applying the $2$-particle term $h_*$ to each pair of neighboring particles in the chain.